Denbury (NYSE:DEN) Announces Earnings Results, Beats Estimates By $0.04 EPS

 A number of equities analysts recently issued reports on DEN shares.
 Roth Capital started coverage on shares of Denbury in a research note on Wednesday, January 20th.
 They issued a “buy” rating and a $39.50 price target for the company.
 Zacks Investment Research downgraded shares of Denbury from a “buy” rating to a “hold” rating in a research note on Friday, January 29th.

-In other Denbury news, major shareholder Goldentree Asset Management Lp sold 240,000 shares of Denbury stock in a transaction on Wednesday, December 9th.
+In related news, major shareholder Goldentree Asset Management Lp sold 240,000 shares of the firm’s stock in a transaction that occurred on Wednesday, December 9th.
 The stock was sold at an average price of $24.50, for a total transaction of $5,880,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In the last ninety days, insiders have sold 1,493,597 shares of company stock valued at $38,776,230.
-1.20% of the stock is owned by corporate insiders.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders sold a total of 1,493,597 shares of company stock worth $38,776,230 in the last 90 days.
+1.20% of the stock is currently owned by company insiders.

 Denbury Company Profile